What is the Smart Body Mass Index?

 Recalibration according to the newly published BMI and health-risk data of more than three million persons.
 It results in higher BMI limits for women, for young adults and for persons older than seventy years of age.

 2.1 – October 2016: Separate calculation for Asian users.
 2.2 – October 2017: For checking purposes, the height and weight used for BMI calculation are shown with the result.
 2.3 – January 2018: Secure website, encrypted and certified.
 2.4 – February 2018: New responsive webdesign for all screen and window sizes on smartphones, tablets and desktop computers.
-2.5 – June 2018: Improved processing of the data entered in the questionnaire and improved user guidance after incorrect entries reduce the error rate by 30 per cent.
+2.5 – June 2018: Improved processing of the data entered in the questionnaire and improved user guidance after incorrect entries reduce the error rate by 30 percent.
 2.6 – August 2018: Enables the entry of separate unit systems for height and weight.
 2.7 – February 2019: Clearer warnings for underweight and overweight children and adolescents.

 Why SBMI?